 I was reminded of the importance of employer non-competes for companies to use as an intellectual property and company protection tool after reading Dan Schawbel’s article on his opinion that non-competes are on the decline and should be illegal.
-As an organizational manager, I can speak from experience that our greatest fear is to loose our star employee.
-Yet, even worse is than loosing your best sales person only to have your customers targeted by your former employee lured away having your ex-employee know every play in your business play book.
-This is why non-competes are essential to protecting the profitability of your organization, not necessarily the livelihood of your employee.
+I can speak from personal experience as an organizational management when I say that losing our top performer is our greatest worry.
+But even worse than losing your top salesperson is having your customers targeted and seduced away by a former employee who is well-versed in your company’s playbook.
+Because of this, non-compete agreements are crucial to safeguarding your business’s profitability rather than just your employee’s livelihood.

 One of the most well known cases involving intellectual property was Mattel vs. Bratz where developer, Carter Bryant, was order to pay damages to Mattel for trying to create the Bratz brand while still working for their company.
-Mattel won and order the creator to pay back damages worth hundreds of millions.
-While non-compete clauses might seem harsh in the eyes of a job seeker, it’s an essential piece of protection for any company in a highly competitive industry.
-Trade secrets, top talent, and protection from competitors are important reasons companies are now leveraging the use of a non-compete clause in any standard employment contract.
-When an employee works at a company and develops an idea, they don’t own the rights to that idea unless you are Mark Zuckerberg and then you settle in court.
+After winning, Mattel required the creator to pay hundreds of millions of dollars in damages.
+Although non-compete agreements may appear harsh to a job applicant, they are a vital kind of insurance for any business in a cutthroat market.
+Companies are now utilizing the use of a non-compete clause in any typical employment contract for a number of important reasons, including trade secrets, top talent, and protection from competitors.
+Employees who develop ideas while working for a company do not own the rights to those ideas, unless they are Mark Zuckerberg and then they settle in court.